Amazon

 When Google launched the new Home Mini in 2017, a device lent to a journalist was discovered to be recording almost constantly, due to a fault in the way it was only supposed to listen when touched.
 Google quickly took the device away and issued a software update, killing the touch-to-listen feature on all Home Minis.

-As for Amazon, the company was forced to explain recently how an Echo speaker had recorded a private conversation between its owners, then sent that audio file to a random contact of theirs.
+Amazon was recently forced to explain how an Echo speaker had recorded a private conversation between its owners and sent the audio file to a random contact.

 The survey also touches on a recent incident where the Alexa assistant of Amazon's Echo smart speakers was seemingly laughing for no reason.
 Seven percent of respondents said their Echo had randomly laughed at them, while 38 percent of everyone questioned for the survey said they did not believe Amazon's explanation that the Echo has mistakenly heard the phrase "Alexa, laugh".